v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 }
 ```

-In this example the block in else will execute because the condition in `if` evaulates to false.
+In this example the block in else will execute because the condition in `if` evaluates to false.

-## `else if` statment
+## `else if` statement

 The `if...else` statement executes two different codes depending upon whether the test expression is `true` or `false`.
 Sometimes, a choice has to be made from more than 2 possibilities.
 The `if...else if...else` ladder allows you to check between multiple test expressions and execute different statements.